The-OpenROAD-Project/OpenLane/docs/source/configuration_files.md

         "A": 40
     }
 }
-// Final value for A would be 40 if the PDK is sky130A and 4 otherwise.
 ```
+> In the first example, the final value for A would always be 4 given the order of declarations.
+In the second example, it would be 40 is the PDK is sky130A and 4 otherwise.

 * The Design Directory

 You can reference files relative to the design directory by adding `dir::` to the beginning of a string, where at runtime it will be replaced with the relevant path.
 If the files you choose lie **inside** the design directory, this prefix supports non-recursive globs, i.e., you can use an asterisk as a wildcard to pick multiple files in a specific folder.
 Outside the design directory, this is disabled for security reasons, and the final path will continue to include the asterisk.
 As shown above, `dir::src/*.v` would find all files ending with `.v` in the `src` folder inside the design directory.
-> **Note:** Paths with whitespace are not supported by OpenLane.
+> **Note:** Paths with whitespace are not presently supported by OpenLane.

 * Expression Engine